RickCogley/RCC-Hugo2015/content/post/20131231-display-markdown-from-dropbox-with-mdwiki.md

 * Make an index file, with links to your various Markdown files fed through the ``mdwiki.html``, because the Dropbox public URLs are a bit long and unwieldy.
 Then use an URL shortener like [bit.ly](http://bit.ly) to make a short URL for easy sharing.
 * If your Markdown filenames have spaces, use a ``%20`` to escape the space.
 For example if my file is ``Repository Managers.md``, I would need to enter ``Repository%20Managers.md`` in the URL.

+## A Commercial Alternative

+A good commercial alternative is [blot.im](https://blot.im/).
+It's 20 dollars per year, as of early 2016.
+That covers the cost of hosting (your files are kept in dropbox, but are generated and hosted off the blot server.)
+I think the themes look good, and it's taking typography seriously.

 Did this help you?
 Let me know in the comments and **Happy New Year**!

 ## Updates